Sewanee: The University of the South: Mace controversy

-Festival of Lessons and Carols

-Each year around the second week of Advent on the church calendar, the university choir, along with other members of the Sewanee community, holds the Festival of Lessons and Carols at All Saints' Chapel.
-Based on a service originally offered at Truro Cathedral in England in 1880, the service combines readings about the Christmas story from prophecy of a messiah to the fulfillment of the prophecy in the gospel texts.
-The service is also punctuated with traditional Anglican hymns and music.
-Sewanee has been holding this event for over 50 years.

 Athletics

 Sewanee was a charter member of the Southern Intercollegiate Athletic Association in 1894.
 The Sewanee Tigers were pioneers in American intercollegiate athletics and possessed the Deep South's preeminent football program in the 1890s.
 The 1899 football team had perhaps the best season in college football history, winning all 12 of their games, 11 by shutout, and outscoring their opponents 322–10.
 Five of those wins, all shutouts, came in a six-day period while on a 2500 mi trip by train.
 In 2012, the College Football Hall of Fame held a vote of the greatest historic teams of all time, where the 1899 Iron Men beat the 1961 Alabama Crimson Tide as the greatest team of all time.

 Sewanee was also a charter member of the Southeastern Conference upon its formation in 1932.
 By this time, however, its athletic program had declined precipitously and Sewanee never won a conference football game in the eight years it was an SEC member.
 The Tigers were shut out 26 times in their 37 SEC games, and were outscored by a combined total of 1163–84.

 When Vice Chancellor Benjamin Ficklin Finney, who had reportedly objected to Sewanee joining the SEC, left his position in 1938, the leading candidate was Alexander Guerry, a former president of the University of Chattanooga.
 According to a university historian, Guerry agreed to come to Sewanee only if the school stopped awarding athletic scholarships.
 In 1940, two years after Guerry's arrival, Sewanee withdrew from the SEC and subsequently deemphasized varsity athletics.
 Guerry's stance is sometimes credited as an early step toward the 1973 creation of NCAA Division III, which prohibits athletic scholarships.

 Sewanee went on to become a charter member of the College Athletic Conference in 1962.
 The conference, now the Southern Collegiate Athletic Conference (SCAC), consists of small, academically focused private liberal arts colleges such as Sewanee.

 Sewanee is now a member of the Southern Athletic Association (SAA), offering 11 varsity sports for men and 13 for women.
 As is the case for all of its previous conferences, Sewanee is a charter member of its current conference—it was one of the seven SCAC members that announced their departure from that conference at the 2011 annual meeting of SCAC presidents.
 The seven were joined by Berry College, another small private school in Georgia.